1. Avoid Tap Water

 8. Bring Kleenex, Hand Sanitizer and Wet Wipes With You

 These three will save your life.
 Some restrooms in Mexico can be a hit or miss.
 Sometimes toilet paper or soap is missing, sometimes both.
-You will almost always be okay in the city centers but if you venture out you never know when or where you will need a bathroom, and if they are equipped to handle your needs in a clean manner.
+So, you will almost always be okay in the city centers but if you venture out you never know when or where you will need a bathroom, and if they are equipped to handle your needs in a clean manner.

 9. Get Travel Insurance

-Especially now during a global pandemic, you never know what emergencies may pop up when you are traveling to Mexico.
+You never know what emergencies may pop up when you are traveling to Mexico.
 Travel insurance is quite affordable and will keep you covered in case you need a visit to the doctor or get in an accident.

 10. Stay Connected With A Local Sim Card